Grillo-0/b3-watcher/README.md

 This configuration file will have some parameters needed by the application, you can find an example configuration on [config.json.example](./config.json.example)

+The current configuration setting are:

+- `to_email_addr`: The email address to send the messages sent by the `track` command
+- `smtp`: SMTP email configuration to be able to send emails
+    - `server_name`: SMTP server name
+    - `email`: The email address that is going to be used to send the emails
+    - `password`: The password for the email account

 ## Dependencies